 MAP – San Diego Zoo 1 Day Itinerary with Toddlers

 This route has a minimum of backtracking.
 There’s some, just because you’re pushing a stroller and the zoo’s hilly topography.
-It does maximize the number of animal presentations.
-You’ll be able to see 4 of the Keeper Talks:

 Start at ENTER on the map.
 Follow my hot pink map numbers around the zoo on the image above.
 NOTE: My numbers have no correlation to the numbers in pink circles on the official San Diego Zoo map.